 Neither option serves us.

-I recently had a talk with a family member that was very much focused on the past.
+I recently had a talk with a family member who was very much focused on the past.
 While it was an open and honest conversation (always good), I remember feeling terrible afterward.
 I still felt awful the next day.

 I realized I felt awful because I had spent a large amount of time and energy living in the past (and one that wasn’t pleasant).
 Considering I had already dealt with those demons emotionally it felt like a huge step backward.

-Whenever you feel yourself time traveling get back in the moment.
+Whenever you feel yourself time-traveling get back in the moment.

 In Brendon Burchard’s excellent book, The Charge, when Brendon is talking about being conscious of your thoughts he says –

 Much of this book has been about consciously controlling your own thoughts, feelings, energy, experience, and meaning in life.
 This means being aware of such things and choosing to guide them rather than letting them unconsciously or automatically drive you.
 Let me give you an example by what I’m getting at, by suggesting a question you should ask yourself several times during each day: Where shall I focus my thoughts right now?